BladeRunnerJS/brjs-site/docs/use/getting_started.md

 <p><strong>This guide provides you with a basic overview of getting started with BladeRunnerJS (BRJS), including covering some of the core concepts.</strong></p>

-This isn't your typical 2 minute getting started guide - it probably takes around 10 minutes.
-This is because BRJS helps you build large-scale applications, so we need to go into a bit of detail in order to cover things like developing using Workbenches, cross-blade communication using the EventHub and services.

-We'll follow convention to do this sort of thing - since following conventions are good - and we'll build a **Todo List**.
+This isn't your typical 2 minute getting started guide - it probably takes around 20 minutes.
+This is because BRJS helps you build large-scale applications, so we need to go into a bit of detail.
+In this guide we'll follow the JavaScript convention - since conventions are good - and build a **Todo List**.
+In this guide we'll cover:

+* Downloading and installing BRJS
+* Creating a Todo item Input Blade
+* Running and Testing Blades in Workbenches
+* Unit testing Blades
+* Creating a Todo List Blade
+* Inter-Blade communication using an EventHub Service
+* Testing Blades interactions by stubbing Services
+* Adding Blades to an application Aspect
+* Building and Deploying a BRJS application to Apache Tomcat (Flat File coming soon)

-It'll be 10 minutes well-spent.
+It'll be 20 minutes well-spent.

 ## Prerequisites

 In order to run BRJS you'll need [JRE 7](http://www.oracle.com/technetwork/java/javase/downloads/java-se-jre-7-download-432155.html) installed.
+To deploy the built .WAR file you'll need access to an installation of [Apache Tomcat](http://tomcat.apache.org/) (installing is as simple as download and unzip).

 ## Download & Install the BRJS